selfcustody/krux/docs/getting-started/loading-a-mnemonic.en.md

 #### Tiny Seed

 [Tiny Seed](https://tinyseed.io/) is a compact metal plate mnemonic backup method.
-Krux devices have machine vision capabilities that allow users to use the camera to scan these metal plates and instantly load mnemonics engraved on them.
+Krux devices have machine vision capabilities that allow users to scan these metal plates and instantly load mnemonics engraved on them.
 To properly scan them place the Tiny Seed over a black background and paint the punched bits black to increase contrast.

 <br>